Little, unassuming Connecticut can be a surprisingly romantic place.

 This 82-room boutique luxury hotel perches above Greenwich Harbor, close to both the Greenwich Train station and I-95.
 Its luxurious, European-style furnishings and first-rate service have earned the Delamar Greenwich Harbor renown as one of the most elegant destinations in the country.

 The hotel property offers fine dining at L’Escale, overlooking the water.

 Another draw is the full service spa, whether you’re staying overnight or not.

 The only hotel in Connecticut that’s directly on the beach, the Madison Beach Hotel offers elegant rooms, decadent spa, and a balcony overlooking Long Island Sound.

-While the rooms enjoy incredible views as well, there’s nothing better than sitting on that balcony, drink in hand, watching the sunset over the water.
+The rooms at the Madison Beach Hotel enjoy incredible views as well.
+That said, there’s nothing better than sitting on the Madison Beach Hotel balcony, drink in hand, watching the sunset over the water.

 Now, what romantic things to do while enjoying your romantic getaway in CT?